Introduction

-This article describes the caveats and limitations involved when applying Rules to tables.
+This article describes the caveats and limitations involved when applying Rules to drag-and-drop tables, R tables, and legacy "with tests" visualizations.

 Performance